Terms of Reference

 Terms shall commence July 1, and may be renewed.
 The teaching staff members shall be appointed for three-year terms, which may be renewed to a maximum of nine consecutive years.
 Undergraduate student members shall be appointed for one-year terms, renewable for a maximum of three consecutive years.

-The Academic Appeals Subcommittee (AAS) considers appeals against decisions of the University of Toronto Mississauga Committee on Standing (COS) with respect to petitions from undergraduate students relating to exemption from the application of academic regulations or standards pertaining to courses at the University of Toronto Mississauga.
+The AAS considers appeals against decisions of the COS with respect to petitions from undergraduate students relating to exemption from the application of academic regulations or standards pertaining to courses at the University of Toronto Mississauga.
 (Appeals pertaining to courses offered on other University of Toronto campuses come under the jurisdiction of the Academic Appeals Subcommittee of the respective campus.)
 The COS must hear all cases (petitions) before it can be appealed to the AAS.
 An appeal to the AAS must be filed within 90 calendar days of the decision of the COS.
 Where this deadline falls on a day when the University is closed, the deadline shall be deemed to fall on the next regular business day of the University.
 The Subcommittee’s decision is final within UTM, but it may be appealed within 90 days of its decision to the Academic Appeals Committee of the Governing Council.

 3.1.
 Appeal Notice